 Kevin Donahue: From a new strategic outlook to flexibility to transformational technologies, it’s a new world for CFOs and finance leaders.
 Chris, Scott, thanks very much for joining me today.
 It was a great conversation.

 Chris Wright: Thank you, Kevin.

 Kevin Donahue: We hope you enjoyed this conversation with Chris and Scott and gained further insight into the types of strategic challenges and concerns on the minds of CFOs and finance leaders today.
-To learn more, I encourage you to visit protiviti.com/financesurvey, where you can find our report and other information of interest.
-I also encourage you to subscribe to our Powerful Insights podcast on iTunes or wherever you access your podcast content.
+To learn more, I encourage you to subscribe to our Powerful Insights podcast feed on Apple or wherever you find your podcast content.

 [End of transcript]